Performance management: How to do it successfully

 Team responsibility instead of managerial control

-However, with agile Performance Management the responsibility lies with the individual employees.
-Interaction with the team serves as support for them.
-This approach corresponds to the first value of the "Agile Manifesto" (Agile Compass, 2017):
+In the traditional way of thinking, line managers are responsible for managing employees.
+They develop employees' potential, manage their performance and assign tasks according to their competences, among others.
+In agile performance management, however, the responsibility lies with the individual employees.
+Interaction with the team serves to support them.
+This approach corresponds to the first value of the “Agile Manifesto” (Agile Compass, 2017):

 We value individuals and interactions more than processes and tools